ai4os-hub/socib-rip-currents-detection/readme.md

 ├── readme.md                      <- README for developers and users
 └── VERSION                        <- Current version of the application
 ```
+## 🇪🇺 Acknowledgements

+This work was supported by ‘iMagine’ (Grant Agreement No.101058625) European Union funded project.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).

 ## 📚 References
 - [RipAID – Rip current Annotated Image Dataset](https://doi.org/10.5281/zenodo.15082426)